kgiszczak/shale/README.md

 ### Using methods to extract and generate data

-If you need full controll over extracting and generating data from/to document, you can use methods to do so:
+If you need full control over extracting and generating data from/to document, you can use methods to do so:

 ```ruby